Smu-Tan/ZS-NMT-Variations/README.md

 **We highly recommend you use EC40 in this way unless you want to change the SPM dictionary.**

-* [Download EC40 Fairseq data-bin](https://drive.google.com/drive/folders/1nZsDnj3mNKynk2D46frnLfmR9qTFzVM9?usp=drive_link).
-We provide the Fairseq Binarized Data for easy training and evaluation.
+* Step 1: [Download EC40 Fairseq data-bin](https://drive.google.com/drive/folders/1nZsDnj3mNKynk2D46frnLfmR9qTFzVM9?usp=drive_link).
+We provide the Fairseq Binarized EC40 Training set for easy training.
 If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should download this.
 Note: the data-bin is sharded to avoid high RAM consumption.

+* Step 2: [Prepare Validation and test set](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data).
+We provide the Scripts building the validation and test set using Ntrex-128 and Flores-200.
+If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should follow this.
+Note: we merged the Flores-200 _dev_ and _dev-test_ as the final test set.

 * [Training scripts](https://drive.google.com/drive/folders/1XFdZ9SNoJF8p8tJ-b488fh3Qyv0hXPHy?usp=drive_link).
 Scripts for training baseline models on EC40.